Enrollment Requirements and Health Services

 Physical education is a required class in all grades.
 If a student is unable to participate in physical education or has a medical condition for which he needs modification of the required physical education, the parent or guardian must provide a written statement from the student’s health care provider.
 If a student has been restricted from participation in physical education by a health care provider, when the student is ready to return, the student must bring a written statement from the health care provider stating the student is cleared and can participate.

-For any questions regarding Health Services please contact your child’s school nurse or the head nurse, Judy Hoffman at 607-274-2127 email@example.com
+For any questions regarding Health Services please contact your child’s school nurse or the head nurse, Cathy Sinnott at 607-274-2127 or email@example.com